 Order something or anything with ropa vieja; they’re all excellent.
 The burritos are super filling, and yes, you can get the exalted ropa vieja in them.

-Marcela is partial to the fish tacos are mesmerizing and slightly spicy but worth it.
+Marcela is partial to the fish tacos, which are mesmerizing and slightly spicy but worth it.
 If you can’t handle the heat, then let them virginize it for you.

-The double-order chicken fajitas were my thing for a while, but now I’m into the shredded chicken quesadillas.
-I also ask what the hottest pepper they have that day so they add a few.
+The double-order chicken fajitas at A-Mari-Mix were my thing for a while, but now I’m into the shredded chicken quesadillas.
+I also ask what the hottest pepper they have that day, so they add a few.

 Wash down your meal with housemade soft-serve ice cream (fingers crossed for horchata) and a chocolada, yes chocolate flavored espresso.